 Kiamesha Lake is a tiny town located in the state of New York.
 With a population of 320 people and just one neighborhood, Kiamesha Lake is the 943rd largest community in New York.

-Unlike some towns, Kiamesha Lake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kiamesha Lake are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kiamesha Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kiamesha Lake is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Kiamesha Lake who work in office and administrative support (49.73%), personal care services (16.04%), and community and social services (5.88%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kiamesha Lake has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kiamesha Lake has few renters and college students.
 But the biggest reason it is quieter in Kiamesha Lake than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kiamesha Lake may be for you.